ACRUNNER/hatch_coding_assignment/README.md

 There is one login with the email: fake@email.com The password is: password.
 Otherwise you can create your own account by signing up.
 The accounts create wont last if you reload the app since they are not stored in a backend.
 In the app you can sort the candidates but clicking the header on how to sort it.
 You can open up a page for a specific candidate by clicking the candidate in the table.

+## Coding Decisions

+I used React router to create different pages for the application.
+I used a table to display the information in as intuitive way as possible with choosing the sorting in the header and opening a page for the candidate inside the table as well.
+I created a fake object for the login/signup authorization to similuate a functional backend.
+I created a function that does the sorting for all the headers although in the real world sorting should be done in the backend.